Swizec/react-d3-workshop/src/pages/2-your-first-component.md

 ![](../images/unidirectional.png)

-When you *do* need state, you should drive it through React's built-in state management (or Redux/MobX, but that's next week).
+When you *do* need state, you should drive it through React's built-in `setState` API, or a state management librarary like Redux or MobX.

 > You can think of state as props that change over time.